rstar2/nodejs_datastream/README.md

 ## Deploying the web version

-The app si hosted by Surge.sh on the data-chart.surge.sh domain
+The web app is hosted by Surge.sh on the data-chart.surge.sh domain.

 First ensure the surge CLI is installed with ```npm install -g surge``` and then "login" into Surge.sh with ```surge login```.

 Run ```npm run deploy``` in order to upload the public folder to Surge.sh.

 ## Creating a new release on GitHub - it's done with GitHub Actions